I MOVED TO L.A.

 What do hipsters listen to now?
 I don’t know.
 I don’t talk to them.
 I live across the street from the “Shameless” guys.
 I’m not sure what that is.
 A TV show?
 A band?

-Everyone here is in the industry — the entertainment industry.
+Everyone here is in the industry.

 Me too.
 I started off writing celebrity profiles for Us and People.
 I wrote for Wings.
 I wrote for Cheers.
 I wrote for Seinfeld.